akhan789/disgaea5-bot/README.md

 # disgaea5-bot
 A repository for the development of a Disgaea 5 bot.

-Developed in JDK 11, JavaFX Windows 10 Pro 64-bit and Eclipse IDE.
+Developed in JDK 11, JavaFX, Windows 10 Pro 64-bit and Eclipse IDE.